Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Notes/Arc 2 - notes.md

 the fredric moment
 needs to be recapped for hunter

-ratroenu s tries t ask what iudeas
+ratroenu s tries t ask what ideas are distored

 whiapr

 21

-it is here, save me
+"it is here, save me"

 hunte rhas reloaded